Atmantara-GmbH/atmantara-ai/README.md

 # Atmantara AI Infrastructure

 Atmantara is a scalable, enterprise-grade AI infrastructure platform designed for banks, insurers, and fintechs.
-It simplifies the full ML lifecycle—from training to deployment—with built-in support for compliance and data governance.
+It simplifies the full ML lifecycle, from training to deployment, with built-in support for compliance and data governance.

 ## 🚀 Features
 - End-to-end model lifecycle management